Panay Electric Company: Franchise expiration controversy

-On January 18, 2019, PECO's franchise expired but was not renewed by Congress.
+On January 18, 2019, PECO's franchise expired and was not renewed by Congress.
 Billionaire Enrique Razon-owned MORE Electric and Power Corporation (MORE Power) filed an expropriation case to acquire the assets of PECO.
-MORE Power was granted a 25-year contract to serve and operate the city's electricity distribution system by virtue of Republic Act 11212, signed by President Rodrigo Duterte on February 14, 2019, which ended PECO's 97-year-long operation in Iloilo City.
+MORE Power was granted a 25-year contract to serve and operate the city's electricity distribution system by virtue of Republic Act 11212, signed by President Rodrigo Duterte on February 14, 2019, ending PECO's 97-year-long operation in Iloilo City.